edjineer/BookNotes/Roy_CppMemory_2025.md

   * Basics: https://eel.is/c++draft/basic.memobj
 * C++ High performance by Adnrist and Sehr
 * Refactoring with C++ by Danilov
+* Effective C++: Specific Ways to Improve Your Programs and Designs, Scott Meyers

 Topics to experiment with